liquid36/android-geolocation-simulator/README.md

 npm start
 ```

-Then, go to your browser and browse to http://localhost:3000
+That is it!
+Just browse to http://localhost:3000

 Click on the map, an voila!
 The android emulator has changed his location.

 ## Configuration

-By defualt, the serve use localhost:5554 address to connect with the emulator.
+By defualt, the server use localhost:5554 address to connect with the android emulator.
 However, it's necesary to set the auth token in order to speak with the adb shell.
 Automatically, the server look at ```$HOME/.emulator_console_auth_token```, but you can set some
 command lines argument to configurate the server: